lecy/Open-Data-for-Nonprofit-Research/README.md

 ## Build a Dataset of 990 Returns

 We have created a program to convert the 990 returns for a specified set of organizations and years from individual XML files into a single spreadsheet format to make it useful for analysis.

-You can try it out with this sample of 10 nonprofits:
+You can try it out with this sample of 10 nonprofits which is a subset from the full [e-filers database](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Build_Datasets/electronic%20filers.Rmd):

 ```r
 ### INSTALL AND LOAD REQUIRED PACKAGES